 To qualify for Farm plates on your truck you will need to provide a copy of your current IRS form DR2159.
 We will keep the copy on file for multiple vehicle registrations.
 A new form will be required each year, as you do your income tax, to renew your plates.

 Handicap Parking Placards are issued by the Clerk’s Office.
-An application form (DR 2219) may be downloaded from the State of Colorado website or obtained in our office.
+A parking privileges application form (DR 2219) may be downloaded from the State of Colorado website or obtained in our office.
 Have the form filled out by your doctor and bring it into our office.
 There is currently no charge for placards, which are valid for three years.

-Commonly used forms and additional information on titles and registration, as well as available license plates, can also be found on the State of Colorado website.
+Commonly used forms and additional information on titles and registration, as well as available license plates, can also be found on the Colorado Division of Motor Vehicles website.